Practical founder guide v1

 • Revenue, overhead, and profitability forecasts prepared.

-Financing Checklist Use before fixing share capital and budget.
+Financing checklist Use before fixing share capital and budget.

 • Available founder funds estimated.